the-turing-way/the-turing-way/book/website/reproducible-research/rdm/personal.md

 * Meyer 2018 **link broken**
 * [Presentation](https://www.youtube.com/watch?v=H2mv6q4WwOU&) by Rob Gommans on GDPR and the Processing of (Identifiable) Image, Audio, and Video Data for Scientific Research Purposes
 * [Presentation](https://youtu.be/_3bufely0c0) by Stephan Heunis on Brain research data and personal data privacy: practical tips to share and protect

-https://www.youtube.com/watch?v=eAKhI0qde2w&feature=emb_title 18:30 - 38:50 GDPR + verwijzing naar informed consent templates
+* [Presentation](https://youtu.be/eAKhI0qde2w?t=1104) by Walter Scholger on the GDPR with resources such as informed consent templates (18:30 - 38:50)